sbi-rostock/nupack-serve/README.md

 ## Practical benefits

-Following, we illustrate the benefits of this solution using NUPACL's mfe as an example.
+Following, we illustrate the benefits of this solution using NUPACK's mfe as an example.

 Mfe computes the minimum free energy (MFE) secondary structure(s), of